 Langlois joined the Australian Dance Theatre in 2008, performing and touring in two of the company’s major works G and Be Your Self.
 She also worked with Lina Limosani on The Tighter you Squeeze, Antony Hamilton on RGB, Larissa McGowan on Slack, Zero-Sum and Scrap and performed several times with ADT on Channel 10’s hit TV show So You Think You Can Dance.

-In 2011, Langlois joined the Sydney Dance Company and worked with choreographer/director Rafael Bonachela, performing in LANDforms, Raw Models, 6 Breaths, We Unfold, The Land of Yes and The Land of No.
+In 2011, Langlois joined Sydney Dance Company and worked with choreographer Rafael Bonachela, performing in LANDforms, 6 Breaths, We Unfold, The Land of Yes and The Land of No. She also collaborated with Jacopo Godani, now artistic director of the Dresden Frankfurt Dance Company, performing in his work Raw Models.

 Class with Lauren